Want the key to making smart buying decisions quickly?

 Next, you will go to the financing section and fill out the mortgage information if you will be borrowing money to purchase the property or finance the rehab.
 We've got some default values already loaded in the Deal Analyzer to get you started, but you can update the information to be more inline with your specific deal and financing.

 Next fill out the holding costs section, which is loaded with some default values for property taxes, HOA fees, insurance costs, and utilities to get you started.
 These numbers are a guide to get you started, but you should do your research and get the correct data to enter here for an accurate analysis.

 Next, complete the buying and selling transaction cost sections.
 Again, we’ve loaded it up with some default values, but if you find that they’re different for your deal, make sure you update them accordingly.

-For the realtor fees and transfer and conveyance fees, just enter in the percentage that you will be paying and the deal analyzer will calculate
+For the real estate agent fees and transfer and conveyance fees, just enter in the percentage that you will be paying and the deal analyzer will calculate

 the dollar amount for you.